paaxel/graalvm-quarkus-lambda/README.md

 The application is designed can to be imported into IntelliJ IDEA that gives the possibility to install Quarkus official extensions, providing a smooth development experience.

-## Compilation and lambda packagind
+## Compilation and lambda packaging

 To compile the application using GraalVM, you'll need to install the Quarkus CLI.
 Follow the official [guide](https://quarkus.io/guides/cli-tooling) for installation instructions.
 We recommend using Chocolatey for a seamless installation process.